Amy’s mother says that Amy’s resume reads like a novel.

 Her first job as the lawn-mower of 6 Tiffany Lane was the only time in her life she experienced the benefits of nepotism in the workplace.
 Regardless of how many rocks she ran over, she kept getting paid.

 Amy recently folded up her fully formed life in New York City to pursue the art and craft of fiction writing full time-ish.
-Her work has been published in Outlook Springs and Short Story Journal.
+She now adds university professor to the list of gigs.